Vlad19930310/FinalProjectExaldel/README.md

 ### Step 1 (deploy the ingress controller)
 - deploy the ingress controller and other recources we need with the following command:
 ```
-#create namespace ngress-nginx and deploy in it ingress-controller and
+#create namespace ngress-nginx and deploy in it ingress-controller and other recources
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.3.0/deploy/static/provider/cloud/deploy.yaml
 ```
 - get your external ip by the command: